-The Ecological Footprint’s emergence was inspired by a simple question: “how much do people take compared to what Earth can renew?”
+The Ecological Footprint’s emergence was inspired by a simple question: “how much do people take compared to what Earth can regenerate?”
 While the question has remained the same since the early 1990s, the methodology has evolved to improve the accuracy and precision of the answer.

 Over the decades, Ecological Footprint results and its applications have become more popular.
 For instance, the annual Earth Overshoot Day campaign, which is based on results from the National Footprint and Biocapacity Accounts, we could track over 5,700 media stories in over 120 countries in 2019.
 Additionally, about 250 academic papers on the Footprint have been published every year for the last decade.

 Wide exposure invariably generates criticism.
 Undoubtedly, there is room for improvement in the methodology, an aspect continuously monitored and discussed by the Science Advisory Committee to the National Footprint and Biocapacity Accounts.
 Relevant criticism is healthy and welcome.
 It drives the scientific progress.

 Based on simple principles